 After launching Advanced Installer, you will be presented with a dialog where you can choose the type of project you want to create.

 - Select the “Simple” type.

 - Press the button.

-The new project has been created and from now on you will edit it.
+- The new project has been created and from now on you can edit it.